V1cVan/Battleships_Game_Java/README.md

 # Battleships Game in Java
-Simple object oriented implementation of the game Battleships in Java done for a Java programming course.
+Simple object oriented implementation of the game Battleships in Java.

 *Main menu:*